bela-varga/short-writing-sorter/README.md

 ## Wishlist / ToDo list

 - some refactor?
+- add functionality to be able to edit existing ShortTexts
 - add functionality to search all texts for a tag
 - add functionality to search all texts for a category
 - update searching by tags to search all texts for multiple tags